At a Glance

 Q: Does posting a lot of new content matter for SEO?

-A: Posting new content impacts your success, but it’s not the only factor.
+A: Posting new content impacts your success, but it’s not the only factor in that success.
 Take on what your medical practice is comfortable with and commit to consistent quality content.

-Q: Are there search engines other than Google I should try to rank my practice on?
+Q: Are there search engines other than Google that I should try to rank my practice on?

 A: Google is the most popular search engine, so spend most of your time and efforts there.
-However, there are other search engines like Bing and Yahoo, and other places people conduct searches, like Yelp, Instagram, and TikTok.
+However, there are other search engines like Bing and Yahoo, and other places like Yelp, Instagram, and TikTok where people conduct searches.
 Claim your listing across search engines and directories to cover your bases.

 Q: I need help!
 What should I look for in an SEO service?

-A: Experience in SEO is critical, but an understanding of the healthcare industry is even more so.
-When vetting any service to support your practice growth, look for healthcare-specific experience or past clients, comprehensive data security where relevant, and strict compliance.
+A: Experience in SEO is critical, but an understanding of the healthcare industry is even more important.
+When vetting any service to support your practice growth, look for healthcare-specific experience, comprehensive data security (where relevant), and strict compliance.

 Q: Who can I hire for healthcare SEO expertise?

-A: Tebra is a full-service healthcare operating platform that’s invested in healthcare practice growth.
+A: Tebra is a full-service healthcare operating platform that’s invested in the growth of healthcare practices.

 You Might Also Be Interested In